retrofuturejosh/Confluent-Certified-Developer-Apache-Kafka-Study-Guide/StreamProcessing.md

 Kafka Streams automatically balances work between multiple threads or instances.

 Streams engine splits topology into tasks.
 Each task is responsible for a subset of the partitions.
-The task s to those partitions and consumes events.
+The task subscribes to those partitions and consumes events.
 Task applies all the processing and writes to sink.

 You can have as many tasks as you have partitions in the topics you are processing.